-The crews are not permitted to have other map material with them, with the exception of maps with a scale of 1:200,000 or smaller (less detailed).
+The crews are not permitted to have other map material with them.
 Any crew found to be in breach of this regulation will be penalised with 300 penalty points.
 A crew found to be in breach of this regulation a second time will be excluded.